 When it comes to eating healthy, I can be… well… pretty lazy.
 By the time dinner rolls around, I’m not always in the mood to make any meal.
-Usually, our family sticks to real food recipes with simple ingredients that don’t take a whole lot of time.
+So sometimes I might get a pizza delivery.
+Which is perfectly fine as long as I don’t do it all the time, I don’t see a problem in treating yourself occasionally.
+But when I do cook, usually, our family sticks to real food recipes with simple ingredients that don’t take a whole lot of time.
 I’m a busy mom that works from home with a very busy toddler… time isn’t always on my side.
 I know I’m not the only one out there who feels this way.
 If you work outside of the home, when you come home from work, the last thing you probably want to do after a busy day is cook a meal.
 I’ve been there, so I feel your pain.
 Actually, hubby did, because he would cook most of the time (luckily, he is also on the real food, healthy bandwagon).
 Eating real food will make you feel better, and you can feel good that you are feeding your family wholesome food that is truly nourishing.
 So, what is one to do when they lack time, energy, or motivation?
 You learn to make healthy food fast.
 Here are a few of my favorite tips to make really healthy meals, really fast!

 How to Make Healthy Food Fast

 Frozen veggies (and fruit for that matter) are my favorite, and you can pretty much get any vegetable frozen these days.
 Always keep a variety of frozen veggies in stock so when you need to throw together a healthy meal really fast you can always include veggies.
 Some of my favorites include: butternut squash, peas, green beans, broccoli, California blend, frozen beets (to add to smoothies), stir-fry blend, and riced cauliflower.
 Plus, frozen fruits and vegetables keep well longer than fresh, so you will waste less.